Skip to content

 • While receiving an earnings-related daily allowance from the Super Unemployment Fund, the membership fee is 1.2% of the daily allowance.
 The Unemployment Fund collects the fee directly from the allowance.

-• If you do gig work or receive adjusted daily allowance, you must pay a 1.2% membership fee from your earned salary either by yourself or by authorizing your employer to deduct the membership fee directly from your salary.
+• If you do gig work or receive adjusted daily allowance, you must pay a 1.2% membership fee from your earned salary either by yourself or by authorising your employer to deduct the membership fee directly from your salary.

 Membership while on family leave